-The two industry teams now involved in the LCS program plan to build their LCSs at other yards.
-The Lockheed-led team plans to build its LCSs at Marinette Marine of Marinette, WI, and Bollinger Shipyards of Louisiana and Texas; the GD-led team plans to build its LCSs at Austal USA of Mobile, AL.
+The two industry teams now involved in the LCS program plan are building their LCSs at other yards.
+The Lockheed-led team is building its LCSs at Marinette Marine of Marinette, WI, and Bollinger Shipyards of Louisiana and Texas; the GD-led team is building its LCSs at Austal USA of Mobile, AL.